Permanent exhibition

 Learn who has shaped this region from the earliest people to present day communities and how life has changed over the years.
 Engage with stories through multimedia and interactive displays.

-Take a virtual walk through one of our permanent gallery spaces below.
+Step inside one of our permanent gallery spaces—watch the walkthrough video below.

 Hurstville Museum & Gallery Permanent Exhibition Refurbishment Project